Introduction to Debian

 Step 2: Find a USB stick and back up all of its contents.

-You can back up your data in a USB stick but for convenient, pick a different stick than the one in which you can go to keep the Debian software file.
+You can back up your data in a USB stick but for convenience, pick a different stick than the one in which you can go to keep the Debian software file.

 Step 3: Download the disk image file.